|

 Biochemist

 b.
-1-23-1918; NYC
+1-23-1918; NYC, NY

 d.
 2-21-1999, Chapel Hill, NC

-Poster Text: “What greater joy can you have than to know what an impact your work has had on people’s lives?
+“What greater joy can you have than to know what an impact your work has had on people’s lives?
 The thrill of seeing people get well who otherwise might have died cannot be described in words.” -Gertrude Elion

-Shunning traditional trial-and-error methods for finding effective treatments, biochemist Gertrude Elion took an innovative "pathways" approach that relied on determining how cells use chemicals to reproduce and grow.
+hunning traditional trial-and-error methods for finding effective treatments, biochemist Gertrude Elion took an innovative "pathways" approach that relied on determining how cells use chemicals to reproduce and grow.
 Her research led to the development of drugs to combat several serious medical conditions, including leukemia, malaria, viral herpes, and AIDS.

-• more health care practioners posters
+• more health care posters

 Michael Faraday,

 b.
-9-22-1791; London
+9-22-1791; London (Newington Butts), England

 d.
 8-25-1867; England

-Poster Text: “Nothing is too wonderful to be true if it be consistent with the laws of nature.” -Michael Faraday
+“Nothing is too wonderful to be true if it be consistent with the laws of nature.” -Michael Faraday

-One of the greatest experimenters in the field of electricity, Michael Faraday is best known for his discovery of electromagnetic induction and the laws of electrolysis.
-He is also viewed as the inventor of the electric motor, generator, and transformer.
+Chemist and physicist Michael Faraday was one of the greatest experimenters in the field of electricity and is best known for his discovery of electromagnetic induction and the laws of electrolysis.

 Benjamin Franklin

 b.
-1-17-1706, Boston, MA
+1-17-1706; Boston, MA

 d.
-4-17-1790, Philadelphia
+4-17-1790, Philadelphia, PA

 Poster Text: “Do not squander time - for that is the stuff life is made of.” -Benjamin Franklin

 In addition to being a printer, publisher and statesman, Benjamin Franklin was a brilliant scientific investigator known in his day as “the wizard of electricity.”
-His famous kite experiment proved that lightening is a form of electricity.
+His famous kite experiment proved that lightning is a form of electricity.

 • more Benjamin Franklin posters

-• weather posters
+weather posters

 Galileo Galilei